boxxxie/js2form/README.markdown

 An easy way to put a JS object into a structured HTML form.

-This library relies on underscore.js and jQuery.js
+This library depends on underscore.js and jQuery.js

 This is a library based off of the dev branch of form2js https://github.com/maxatwork/form2js .